OutlierVentures/Custom-Augur-Market/README.md

 ### Account registration

-Account approval (`approveAugur` in  `reg.js`) authoriuses the Augur API to spend tokens on your account.
+Account approval (`approveAugur` in  `reg.js`) authorises the Augur API to spend tokens on your account.
 This is required for transactions on Augur, e.g. for sending tokens to someone else.

 To use the function, uncomment it in `reg.js`.